 Typically, the frequency ranges of an average human ear are between 20Hz to 20KHz—so, the best thing is to opt for speakers that can reproduce within this range to help you make the most accurate mixes.

-Best Speakers for Video Editing: Our Picks
+Best Speakers for Video Editing: Our Picks for 2020

 If you’re familiar with the Mackie brand, then you should know that the MR6 mk3 model is a successor of the MR5s.
 This speaker is ideal if you’re thirsty for more bass.
 The MR6 is more significant than the MR5s—so you should expect a speaker that would take up more space.